Anthony Mastalir

 Anthony Joseph Mastalir (born c.
-1972) is a United States Space Force brigadier general who has served as the commander of the United States Space Forces Indo-Pacific since 2022.
-He has also served as commander of Space Launch Delta 30 from 2019 to 2021.
+1972) is a United States Space Force major general who has served as the director of global space operations of the United States Space Command since 2025.
+He previously served as commander of the United States Space Forces Indo-Pacific from 2022 to 2025 and commander of Space Launch Delta 30 from 2019 to 2021.

 Early life and education

 Born and raised in Green Bay, Wisconsin, Mastalir is the son of Joseph Mastalir and Suzanne Russell.
 In 1990, he graduated from Preble High School, where he was one of the top students.

 Mastalir graduated from Northwestern University in 1994 with a B.S. degree in civil engineering.
-He later earned several masters degrees from the George Washington University, Naval War College, and Air University.
+He later earned several masters degrees from George Washington University, Naval War College, and Air University.
 He also spent a year as an Air Force research fellow at the RAND Corporation.

 Military career

 On June 18, 1994, Mastalir entered the United States Air Force when he received his commission as a second lieutenant.
 His first assignment was as an academic processing officer at an Air Force Reserve Officer Training Corps detachment in Chicago, Illinois.
-He then a two-month undergraduate space and missile training at the 392nd Combat Training Squadron.
+He then underwent a two-month undergraduate space and missile training at the 392nd Combat Training Squadron.
 In September 2005, he was reassigned to the 5th Space Operations Squadron at the Onizuka Air Station, California.
 He spent four years there in several capacities, including as satellite procedures officer, flight director, and satellite operations instructor.

 Mastalir then went back to the 392nd Combat Training Squadron in 1999 for his missile initial qualification training.
 Afterwards, he was assigned to Malmstrom Air Force Base, Montana to operate the LGM-30 Minuteman III missile as combat crew commander, instructor, and flight commander for the 564th Missile Squadron.
 In March 2001, he was selected to work as an Air Force intern assigned to the Air Force headquarters in Washington, D.C.
 After a year an intern, he was reassigned as a flight commander in the 4th Space Control Squadron at Holloman Air Force Base, New Mexico.

 From 2004 to 2006, Mastalir was assigned to Air Force Space Command, first as chief of space control requirements then as a speechwriter and aide-de-camp to General Lance W. Lord.
 After his AFSPC tour, he spent two years studying at the College of Naval Command and Staff and School of Advanced Air and Space Studies before promoting to lieutenant colonel.

 After promoting to lieutenant colonel, Mastalir was assigned his first command tour, assuming command of the 595th Operations Support Squadron in June 2008.
 While in that position, he also served as the chief of integration at the Space Innovation and Development Center.
 After two years of command, he was reassigned to the 595th Space Group as the deputy group commander.
 He then went on to serve as an Air Force intern at the RAND Corporation for a year.